simpleiot/simpleiot/README.md

 Although Simple IoT provides a rudimentary dashboard and device listing, it does not provide graphs yet.
 If you need graphs, using InfluxDb + Grafana may be a good interim solution.
-[Contact](https://community.tmpdir.org/c/simple-iot/5) if you need help setting this up -- it is relatively simple.
+[Contact](https://community.tmpdir.org/c/simple-iot/5) us if you need help setting this up -- it is relatively simple.

 ## Features